Federal Elections

 c.
 Citizenship and maintaining highways

 d.
-Health Care and education
+Health care and education

-Question 34 of 58
+Question 39 of 65

 Who represents an electoral district?